-Voters of the left-leaning D66 and Christian Union, by contrast, prefer Labor and the Greens to the conservative parties by a margin of ten to one.
+Voters of the ruling D66 and Christian Union, by contrast, prefer Labor and the Greens to the conservative parties by a margin of ten to one.

 The Christian Democrats, the fourth party in Rutte’s government, are split: 43 percent would seek the support of BBB and JA21, 35 percent of the Labor Party and Greens.

 Rutte has so far relied on the left